-The scheme, which has a planned life of 20 years, is eligible to receive the Feed-in-Tariff from the government, which is a subsidy for certain renewable energy installations.
-This, along with the funds raised by selling the exported electricity to the grid, forms the society’s income, and is used to pay for the society’s overheads, as well as a return to investors on their money.
+The scheme, which has a planned life of 20 years, is eligible to receive from the government the Feed-in-Tariff , which is a subsidy for certain renewable energy installations.
+This forms the society’s income, along with the funds raised by selling to the grid the electricity not used by the residents, and it is used to pay for the society’s overheads, as well as a return to investors on their money.
 If there is any further surplus, this will be directed into a community fund for local benefit.

 At the time of its creation, it was the only such scheme in the UK, and is still one of only a few where PV has been installed on social housing properties.